What is the Difference Between Single and Double Camber Clay Tiles?

 Double camber tiles make the most of the way light falls on a building, accentuating light and shade and creating highly textured roofscapes.

-Our Acme Double Camber clay plain tiles are the only double camber tiles manufactured in the UK.
+Our Acme double camber clay plain tiles are the only double cambered clay plain tiles manufactured in the UK.

 Design and performance

 Single and double camber tiles are similar in technical attributes and performance, with one key difference in terms of their suitability for low roof pitches.

 Single camber can be used down to 30 degrees, allowing the creation of contemporary low-pitch roof designs with the warmth and character of clay.

 Double camber tiles can be used on pitches down to 35 degrees.

 In almost all other criteria, Marley’s single and double camber tiles are comparable: the maximum pitch (90 degrees), size (265 x 165mm) and maximum gauge (100mm for roof, 115 for vertical).

 Both single and double camber clay tiles can be used in vertical cladding applications with a headlap of 35mm.